 In response to the devastating bushfire season over the summer of 2019-2020, the Academy investigated health issues associated with bushfires and smoke exposure.
-Our work aimed to define what is known and what is unknown about the short, medium and long-term impacts of on physical and mental health.
+Our work aimed to define what is known and what is unknown about the short, medium and long-term impacts on physical and mental health.

 According to the Intergovernmental Panel on Climate Change and the Bureau of Meteorology, Australia is likely to see higher frequency and severity of such extreme weather events over the coming decades.
 To make sure that Australia is equipped to recover from the 2019-2020 season and to deal with future events, it is essential that uncertainty about the health impacts of these events is addressed, and addressed through research.

 The Academy’s work has focused on addressing the need for advice tailored to vulnerable groups, such as those with pre-existing conditions, older people, infants, children, pregnant women, and Aboriginal and Torres Strait Islander people and communities.

 Our broader work on the health impacts of climate change continues to address most urgent areas for action in Australia.

 The Academy produced a summary of evidence addressing the following health areas and how they are impacted by bushfires which was provided to government:

 - Impacts on vulnerable groups and health inequalities

 - Other contaminants and issues (including exposure to toxins)

 - Burns and heat stress

 This work was developed with input from Fellows, Associate Members and external experts with expertise in respiratory health, mental health, maternal and child health, public health, and burns.